 Okay folks.
-We have another Halloween craft we’ve been working on to decorate our house and get into the Halloween spirit.
-Coffee filter spider webs!
+We have more spider web crafts we’ve been working on to decorate our house and get into the Halloween spirit.

 These are so easy, you probably don’t need any how-to instruction.
 But I thought I’d show a few different ways I made these spider webs.